It’s YOUR safari

 Tipping is often a sensitive issue – for you and the recipient!
 Our tried and tested strategy is to ask the lodge manager or guide for assistance.

-Usually we end up tipping about US$5 per day to our guide/tracker and about the same for general staff (porters, cooks, cleaners, fire makers, waiters, watchmen etc).
-So US$10 per day usually covers one tourist for tips.
+Usually we end up tipping about US$15-20 per day to our guide/tracker to share between them and about the same for general staff (porters, cooks, cleaners, fire makers, waiters, watchmen etc) to share.
 Some lodges have an anonymous tipping box for all staff.

 People travelling in a group often end up pooling tips and making a presentation at the end of the safari – great fun for all.